-To enable us to provide you with the right product or service to meet your needs (or to handle a claim) we will collect personal information which may include your name, telephone number, email address, postal address, occupation, date of birth, additional details of risks related to your enquiry or product and payment details (including bank account number and sort code).
+To enable us to provide you with the right product or service to meet your needs (or to assist with a claim), we will collect personal information which may include your name, telephone number, email address, postal address, occupation, date of birth, additional details of risks related to your enquiry or product and payment details (including bank account number and sort code).
 In some of our call centre operations we may routinely record telephone conversations.

-We may need to request and collect sensitive personal information such as details of convictions or medical history for us to provide you with the product or service or to process a claim.
+We may need to request and collect sensitive personal information, such as medical history, for us to provide you with the product or service or to assist you with a claim.

 We only collect and process sensitive personal data where it is critical for the delivery of a product or service and without which the product or service cannot be provided.
 We will therefore not seek your explicit consent to process this information as it is required by us to provide the product or service you have requested and is legitimised by its criticality to the service provision.
-If you object to the processing of this information, then we will be unable to offer you that product or service.
-Where you have given consent for the processing of your data, you may withdraw that consent at any time.
+If you object to use of this information then we will be unable to offer you that product or service.

 Please note that typically we process data on the legal basis that it relates to a contract of insurance, or a contract to provide you with risk advice, so the right to erasure, which does not apply to personal information processed for a contractual purpose, will not be applicable in many instances.